intel/llvm/sycl/doc/EnvironmentVariables.md

 With no environment variables set to say otherwise, all platforms and devices presently on the machine are available.
 The default choice will be one of them, usually preferring a LevelZero GPU device, if available.
 The `ONEAPI_DEVICE_SELECTOR` can be used to limit that choice of devices, and to expose sub-devices (aka "tiles") as individual devices.

 A value for this environment value consists of a backend name, followed by a colon ( : ), followed by some sort of device specifier (a named device type, a wildcard symbol ( * ) , or an exact numeric device id).
-This can optionally be followed by period ( . ) and then a wilcard symbol ( * ) or an numeric index (using 0 based counting).
+This can optionally be followed by period ( . )  and then a sub-device specifier, which could be either a wilcard symbol ( * ) or an numeric index (using 0 based counting).
 Commas can be used to string multiple device specifiers behind any backend.
 Moreover, individual entries can be separated by semi-colons.

 Possible values of `backend` are: